-File all your invoices in the cloud in an orderly fashion with a file name that includes the date and name of the client.
+Organise all your invoices in the Cloud with a file name that includes the date and name of the client.
 For example, "18-04-04 Creative Boom".
 When an invoice is paid, move to a folder "Paid".
 Next, consider opening a separate business bank account.
 It'll change your life.

 Even better, take a look at accounting software.
 Not only will they create nicely designed invoices and estimates, and track your time, you'll also be able to log payments by syncing your business bank account to them.
 Here are some of our top recommendations: